Physics has been added to My Courses

 Methods of Assessment

-The A-level is entirely assessed by written examination at the end of the course.
-Students will complete a range of practical activities; and the knowledge and understanding of these will be assessed within the written exams.
-Practical skills will also be assessed by teacher observation in class for the A-level qualification.
+The A level grade is entirely assessed by written examination at the end of the course.
+Students will complete a range of practical activities; and the knowledge and understanding of these will also be assessed within the written exams.
+You will complete twelve required practicals in which you will provide evidence to achieve a practical endorsement alongside you’re A Level grade.

 Charges